Loving the Elderly: My Story

 One night Auntie Marg went up to bed.
 Grandma slept downstairs.
 Somehow, while getting ready for bed, Auntie Marg fell and broke her hip.
-She yelled and yelled and yelled for my grandma, but Grandma not only didn't have her hearing aids in, she was in a deep sleep.
-For the next 10 hours Auntie Marg banged on the wood floor with her knuckles because her little voice was too weak.
+She yelled and yelled and yelled for my grandma, but Grandma not only didn't have her hearing aids in, but she was also in a deep sleep.
+For the next 10 hours, Auntie Marg banged on the wood floor with her knuckles because her little voice was too weak.
 Grandma slept late that morning.
 When she realized Auntie wasn't up by 11:30 she went up and found Auntie and called the ambulance.
 She felt so bad, but it was not her fault.
 I went to visit Auntie the day before surgery.
 She was smiling, and cheerful, and not in too much pain.
 Her poor knuckles were raw.
 I kissed her goodbye and told her I'd be praying.
 Surgery went well, but she never woke up.
-She was in a coma for a few days than passed away.
-With her age, low weight, shock to her system from what happened, and the anesthesia, her frail little body just didn't have enough strength.
-It hurt so bad to lose her because she was just so delightful to be around.
-She honestly had the tenderest heart.
-I miss her love, I miss her smile, I miss her laugh, I miss her political opinions (she should have been an MSNBC political pundit), I miss her zest for life, and the way she loved the children.
+She was in a coma for a few days then passed away.
+With her age, low weight, the shock to her system from what happened, and the anesthesia, her frail little body just didn't have enough strength.
+It hurt so bad to lose her because she was so delightful to be around.
+She had one of the tenderest hearts I've ever known.
+I miss her love, I miss her smile, I miss her laugh, I miss her political opinions (she should have been an MSNBC political pundit), I miss her zest for life and the way she loved the children.
 I never saw her angry, except when she and Grandma couldn't hear each other.
 I miss her enjoyment of people and life.

-She would tell me sometimes that she could see strange things.
+She began to have mild symptoms of some sort of dementia.
+Her memory was intact for quite a while but she would start having hallucinations.
 One time I came into the kitchen and she said," I was just in the living room and I saw dogs and cats dancing in the middle of the room.
 They were having a lot of fun.
 Isn't it funny how I see things?"
-She knew in the beginning they were hallucinations and just enjoyed them.
+She knew, in the beginning, they were hallucinations and just enjoyed them.
 None of them were scary, just weird.
 Grandma was still smoking and I started seeing lots of burn holes in the carpet.
 She started burning stuff on the stove.
 There was a break-in that shook her up pretty bad, and all the rest of us too.

 Fond last memories

-So we crooned in two part harmony, "Daiseee Daiseee, give me your answer do, I'm half crazy, all for the love of you."
+So we crooned in two-part harmony, "Daisey Daisey, give me your answer, do, I'm half crazy, all for the love of you."
 We finished the song with a long last note, then there was silence.
 Grandma was happy.
-Therefore, so was I. I hold this memory as the sweetest of all that we had together in my life, because amidst the darkness in her life, she found utter joy in that moment and I had the privilege of being a part of it.
+Therefore, so was I. I hold this memory as the sweetest of all that we had together in my life because amidst the darkness in her life, she found utter joy at that moment and I had the privilege of being a part of it.

-Eventually hospice came in.
-I went to visit on the hospice nurse's second visit with Grandma.
-Grandma was sleeping most of the time, only woke for a sip of water once in a while.
+Eventually, hospice came in.
+I went to visit on the hospice nurse's second visit with her.
+Grandma was sleeping most of the time, only waking for a sip of water once in a while.
 My uncle was there and the three of us chatted.
 I kissed grandma goodbye and told her I'd be there first thing in the morning (I was going nearly every day now).
-I arrived the next morning about 8 a.m.
+I arrived the next morning at about 8 a.m.
 I went to her room and she wasn't there.
 The sheets weren't on the bed.
 My mind didn't work right.
 I assumed there was a logical explanation.
-I went to the nurses station.
+I went to the nurse's station.
 I asked them "Can you tell me where my grandmother, Marion Colbo is?"

 "You mean she died?"
 The nurses eyes bugged out and she said "Didn't you know?
 Oh, I'm so sorry.
 Your uncle said he would call you.
 I'm so sorry you found out this way."
 I was too numb to cry.
 I told myself there was no need because I knew it was coming any day now.
 I went back to grandma's room and called my Aunt Carol and my Dad, both in California, and they had not been notified either.